mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 address this restriction, however, this would increase per-packet overhead and design decisions in this document where taken in order minimise byte overhead.

+## Motivation of IP flow model for flow forwarding

+The chose IP flow model is selected due to several advantages:

+  * Shared functionality with CONNECT-UDP: The UDP flow proxying functionality of CONNECT-UDP will need to establish, store and process the same IP header related fields and state.
+So this can be accomplished by simply removing the UDP specific processing of packets.

+  * CONNECT-IP can establish a new IP flow in 0-RTT: No network related latencies in establishing new flow.

+  * Minimized per packet overhead: The per packet overhead is reduced to basic framing of the IP payload for each IP packet and flow identifiers.

+Disadvantages of this model are the following:

+  * Client server focused solution: Accepting non-solicited server-initiated traffic is challenging and require MASQUE server to client signalling when incoming packets are receiived at the proxy.

+Discussion: This IP flow model appears less suitable if one targets network proxying or running server functionality on the client side.
+However, the functionality specified in this documnet is anyway required for CONNECT-UDP and should therefore be utiilized to also reduce overhead for IP proxying.
+A potential solution to also support network proxying is to add another modes for CONNECT-IP which would tunnel the complete IP header over the MASQUE forwarding connection.
+However, this puts addition requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network address translation and therefore requires further discussion.

 ## Definitions